typedb/typedb-docs/_09-query/03-insert-query.md

   insert $p-b isa person has surname $s;
 ```

-This `matche insert` query:
+This `match insert` query:
 1. Assigns the `surname` attribute of a `person` with `id` of `V41016` to variable `s`.
-2. Inserts a `person` entity with the `surname` attribute holding the value of variable `s`.
+2. Inserts a `person` entity with the `surname` attribute holding the value of the variable `s`.

 ## Inserting Instances of Attribute
-Similar to inserting an instance of an entity, to insert an instance of an attribute, we use the `insert` keyword followed by the vairable pattern to describe the attribute of interest and its value.
+Similar to inserting an instance of an entity, to insert an instance of an attribute, we use the `insert` keyword followed by the variable pattern to describe the attribute of interest and its value.
 Looks look at an example.

 ```graql
 insert $x isa environment "Production";